dcalvin/docs-1/v19.1/cluster-topology-patterns.md

 In the diagrams below:

 - `App` is an application that accesses CockroachDB
-- `HA-Proxy` is a software based load balancer
+- `HAProxy` is a software based load balancer
 - `1`, `2`, and `3` each represents a CockroachDB node
 - The nodes are all running in a single datacenter
+- All CockroachDB nodes are expected to be able to communicate with each other
+- The cluster is using the default replication factor of 3

 Normal operating mode:

 ~~~
       App
        |
-    HA-Proxy
+    HAProxy
   /    |    \
  /     |     \
 1------2------3